 In February 2022, we have completed our first project in Uganda, where we built a family home for a private client in the West Nile district.

-Currently we are planning our first project in Ghana, and we are also exploring several other markets.
+Currently we are planning our first project in Ghana, and we are exploring several other markets.
+In Uganda, we are developing our first project in the refugee (re)settlement context.

 Check out the Projects page for more information!